 Anyone who thought her Oaks win might have been a fluke was silenced when Dunlop’s filly followed up in style in the Irish equivalent at the Curragh six weeks after.
 Later on that season, she stunned racegoers in the Far East by landing Group 1 successes both in Japan and Hong Kong, establishing herself as one of the best racehorses in the world.

-After running great races in defeat at four – coming second to the mighty So You Think in the 2011 Irish Champion Stakes, third to the brilliant Danedream in the Prix de l’Arc de Triomphe, and third to Cirrus Des Aigles in the Dubai Champion Stakes – the mare returned to Japan to win the Group 1 Queen Elizabeth Commemorative Trophy for a second time.
+After running great races in defeat at four years of age – when she came second to the mighty So You Think in the 2011 Irish Champion Stakes, third to the brilliant Danedream in the Prix de l’Arc de Triomphe, and third to Cirrus Des Aigles in the Dubai Champion Stakes – the mare returned to Japan to win the Group 1 Queen Elizabeth Commemorative Trophy for a second time.

 Last season, after a delayed preparation, the now five-year-old mare won the Prix Jean Romanet at Deauvile (later disqualified on a technicality), before what proved to be her final racecourse appearance when getting the better of the high-class Nathaniel in a tremendous race for Irish Champion Stakes.